santa hat

 Now that your folders are balanced, we should look at how you name them, and what your activator tag for each will be.

-If you're training a character with multiple outfits, name your folders like "1_charactertag, outfittag".
-Your first two tags should be those, in that order.
+If you're training a character with multiple outfits, be sure to name your folders so you can distinguish them!

 If you're training something not tied to a character, like gendered armor, I usually just create a tag for each version.
 For example, "armortagm" and "armortagf" for males and females respectively.
 Just like before, these should be the first tag on their respective images.